SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     Detects various indicators of Microsoft Connection Manager Profile Installer execution

     - **Effort:** intermediate

+??? abstract "CVE-2017-11882 Microsoft Office Equation Editor Vulnerability"

+    Detects the exploitation of CVE-2017-11882 vulnerability.
+The Microsoft Office Equation Editor has no reason to do a network request or drop an executable file.
+This requires a sysmon configuration with file and network events.

+    - **Effort:** master

 ??? abstract "CVE-2021-34527 - PrintNightmare - Suspicious Actions From Spoolsv"